grantvanwyk/CapstoneProject/Waist_Size_Prediction_Model_Card.md

 ## Limitations

 - **Dataset Size**: Limited to 716 individuals (bootstrapped to ~1074), which may not generalize across global populations.
+- **Synthetic Data Used**: Limited to 1000 synthesized individuals - using the CTGAN (Conditional Tabular GAN) model from the SDV library, which may not generalize across global populations.
 - **Demographic Bias**: No demographic information such as ethnicity or geographic distribution was available.
 - **Input Assumptions**: Assumes all features are available and measured accurately for prediction.